Will you be attending an Open Day with a future Edinburgh Napier University student this year?

-Let them take the lead
+Step back and let them take the lead

-The content on offer is primarily for potential students and future applicants to get an idea of if Edinburgh Napier University will be a good fit for them.
+Students can bring parents, guardians, friends or any relation they think will be helpful to navigate the Open Day and ask all their top questions.
+But the content on offer is primarily for potential students and future applicants to get an idea of if Edinburgh Napier University will be a good fit for them.

 Be prepared to take a step back and encourage them to do their own thing.
 They’ll be the one potentially studying and living here, after all.